jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 These applications are isolated - similar to a work profile - from the rest of the applications on the primary parent profile.

-The way this is managed is nuance, per Google:
+The way this is managed is nuanced, per Google:

 > The default value for an unmanaged user is false.
 For users with a device owner set, the default value is true and the device owner currently cannot change it to false.
 On organization-owned managed profile devices, the default value is false but the profile owner can change it to true via the parent profile to block creating of private profiles on the personal user.